opencog/link-grammar/README.md

 ```

 The system has been tested and works well on 32 and 64-bit Linux
-systems, FreeBSD, MacOSX, as well as on many Microsoft Windows
+systems, FreeBSD, macOS, as well as on many Microsoft Windows
 systems, under various different Windows development environments.
 Specific OS-dependent notes follow.